ayau/mygoalthisyear/README.md

 ##To do
 * Move JS to Backbone for goal page
+* Make the achievements less jitterish (when mark completed, shouldn't push the page down)
 * Dynamic "points" change
 * Ordering of subgoals
 * Replace Info section